PixelStudiosDev/pixelstudiosdev.github.io/docs/guilds/developer-api/guilds-events.md

 # Guilds Events List

+## V2 Changes
+Path change: `me.leoo.guilds.bukkit.api.events` to `me.leoo.guilds.api.events`.

+New event:
+- `GuildQuestCompleteEvent`: Called when a guild quest is completed.

 ### Guilds

 :::note
 GuildCreateEvent and GuildDeleteEvent events cannot be cancelled.
 :::

-- `GuildCreateEvent`: Called when a guild is created.
 - `GuildDeleteEvent`: Called when a guild is deleted.
 - `GuildRenameEvent`: Called when a guild is renamed.
 - `GuildTagEvent`: Called when a guild's tag is changed.